familyfinances/familyfinances.github.io/pages/aboutus.md

 permalink: /about-us/
 ---

 What difference does cash support for children make?
-Family Finances is a collaborative project with academics and policy partners at the University of York, the London School of Economics, and the Child Poverty Action Group.
-We will investigate the impact of the Scottish Child Payment on financial and emotional wellbeing and employment using a comparative, mixed-methods approach.
+Family Finances is a collaborative project with academics and policy partners at the University of Glasgow, University of York, the London School of Economics, and the Child Poverty Action Group.
+We are investigating the impact of the Scottish Child Payment on financial and emotional wellbeing and employment using a comparative, mixed-methods approach.
 Our project is funded by the abrdn Financial Fairness Trust, and the Cost of Living Research Group at the University of York.

 <div class="info-box">